-57. The revised Strategic Plan should focus on implementation and relevant enabling mechanisms.
+- 59. The revised Strategic Plan should focus on implementation and relevant enabling mechanisms.
+The success of the new Strategic Plan, particularly in developing countries, will depend upon on the availability of tools to help countries implement it.
 The in-depth review of goals 2 and 3 of the Strategic Plan indicates that lack of capacity and human, financial and technical resources continue to be major constraints to the implementation of the Convention, and that this lack needs to be addressed in the updated and revised Strategic Plan as further elaborated in the following paragraphs.
 This should be done in a manner consistent with decision IX/8 and other relevant decisions, and that builds on the reviews of implementation to date.
-The
+The role of other secretariats in supporting implementation should be examined to see how the CBD Secretariat can play a greater enabling role. - 60.
+The new Plan should allow for a more systematic evidence-based review of implementation of the Convention and elucidate better lessons learned and thereby improve overall performance in implementation.
+The Clearing-House Mechanism needs to be further developed, at global and national levels, in order to facilitate a more effective exchange of expertise, tools, guidelines, technologies and good practices among and within Parties.
+Possible changes in the roles of WGRI and SBSTTA, and the